skylight-hq/skylight.digital/_projects/va_api_landscape_analysis.md

 {% capture summary %}
   <p>
-    The Veterans Affairs' (VA's) API Platform Management team needed help developing a near-term roadmap of APIs to deliver.
-So we provided an analysis of the VA's millions of public datasets and recommended which of these resources would be good candidates for turning into APIs, based on potential value to the veteran community.
+    The Veterans Affairs’ (VA’s) API Platform Management team needed help developing a near-term roadmap of APIs to deliver.
+So we provided an analysis of the VA’s millions of public datasets and recommended which of these resources would be good candidates for turning into APIs, based on potential value to the veteran community.
   </p>